 Coming Up for Air explores the creative possibilities that emerge when pieces are limited to the performance of a single breath.
-Initially formed as my personal response to the confines of traditional flute performance practice when faced with chronic respiratory conditions, the project invites composers to consider their own relationship to breath and the body's role in performance.
+Initially formed as my personal response to recovering from chronic respiratory conditions, the project invites composers to consider their own relationship to breath and the body's role in performance.
 The collection currently contains over 100 single-breath pieces and celebrates its inclusivity of composers of diverse ages, experience, and background.
 The album of 40 single-breath pieces is now available on Huddersfield Contemporary Records, in association with NMC, has been called "strangely fascinating" (BBC Music Magazine).